leventkaragol/libcpp-http-client/README.md

 ## POST request with form data

 Next is submitting form data via HTTP POST.
-All you have to do is use **"postRequest"** instead of **"getRequest"**.
-You can pass the form data to the **"payload"** variable as seen in the sample code below.
+All you have to do is use **"setMethod"** to change HTTP method type.
+You can pass the form data with **"setPaylod"** method as seen in the sample code below.

 ```cpp
 #include <fstream>